-Critically, the bill includes high-road labor standards across the board for the construction and deployment of clean energy projects, while ensuring that jobs in the renewable sector will be accessible through apprenticeship programs-creating pathways for workers of color, women, veterans, and other historically marginalized communities.
+The Inflation Reduction Act has high-road labor standards across the board for the construction and deployment of clean energy projects, while ensuring that jobs in the renewable sector will be accessible through apprenticeship programs.
+This creates pathways for workers of color, women, veterans, and other historically marginalized communities.
 Prevailing wage sets a floor for worker compensation that increases the average worker salary in clean energy sectors.
 Looking at the wind and solar sectors as a whole, increasing wage compensation by just 20% will generate an additional \$5 billion economy wide through the end of the decade.
-This represents on average an additional \$13,000-\$20,000 for workers in these sectors.9 High-road labor standards are the best way to ensure workers and communities feel the benefits first hand as we transition to a clean economy.
+This represents on average an additional \$13,000-\$20,000 for workers in these sectors.8 High-road labor standards are the best way to ensure workers and communities feel the benefits first hand as we transition to a clean economy.